 Some people say they can taste a very subtle tahini flavor but it doesn’t jump out at you… it really just tastes like the BEST chocolate chip cookie you’ve ever had!
 Especially when they first come out of the oven and the chips are melty.

 These cookies are made with real, whole food ingredients: Eggs (or flax egg), butter or dairy-free butter, Gluten-Free all purpose flour (we used GF Jules – affiliate link), tahini, brown sugar, cane sugar, salt, baking soda and chocolate chunks.

-Tip: The only thing you need to know going in is that the batter is prepped quickly but needs to rest in the refrigerator for 2-3 hours or overnight because it is a wet batter at first.
+Tip: The only thing you need to know going in is that the batter is prepped quickly but needs to rest in the refrigerator for 2-3 hours (or even overnight if you forget about it, not that I’ve ever done that….) because it is a wet batter at first.
 So plan for it.